PX4/PX4-Autopilot/nuttx/configs/README.txt

     CONFIG_ARCH_IRQPRIO
       Define if the architecture suports prioritizaton of interrupts and the up_prioritize_irq() API.
+    CONFIG_ADDRENV
+      The CPU supports an MMU and CPU port supports provision of address environments for tasks (making the, perhaps, processes).

   Some architectures require a description of the RAM configuration: